ai-enterpriseai/vault/blueprints/adwordscampaign.md

 use ## campaign description
 use the specified rules for character limits
-strictly follow these instructions at all times.
+strictly follow these instructions at all times

 # context